jht1493/ICM-2020-Code/weeks/01_intro.md

 ### Ex 2.1.2 explore sketch draw_mon

-- Increase the size of the shape by adjusting appropriate values in the calls to *ellipse* in function *draw_mon* .
+- Increase the size of the shape by adjusting appropriate values in the calls to *rect* in function *draw_mon* .

 - In function *draw* add additional calls to *draw_mon* to draw shapes all the way across the canvas.